As the old saying goes “you are what you eat”

 While most oils should be eaten sparingly, olive oil has some surprising benefits.

-Many folks from Sardinia say this is the key to them living healthy so long…
+Many folks from Sardinia say this is the KEY to them living healthy for so long…

 It contains healthy monosaturated fats, which can help fight against diabetes.